top of page

 Magicfest: From supernatural to everyday, magic is all around us.
 Join us through the month of April ('26) for Magicfest, a series of three surprise weekly challenges focusing on the fantasy genre.

 Magicfest Events begin on the cusp of Tuesdays and end on the cusp of Fridays, UTC.
 Feedback is free, optional, and will be released weekly.
 Find the Magicfest Rules below.
-Registration will open globally on March 1.
+Registration is CLOSED.

 Feedback will be available in your linked folder.